morvan68/NWpasta/Trials Pasta.md

 phase one
 ```
+try to stay together in centre for healing.
+Free people from ice as fast as possible.
-kill until we're at 100%, then hide behind big pillars to the left and right of the throne. free people from ice as fast as possible.
+At 100%, hide behind big pillars to the left and right of the throne.
 ```
 phase two
 ```
-focus on one enemy at the time, once we kill them go to the middle of the arena and stay in the bubble.
+focus on one manticore at the time, once we kill them go to the middle of the arena and stay in the bubble.
+Healers switch to cleanse for poison
 ```

 # **Cradle of the Death God**